JamesWeiMoseley/Narkman_Golf_Website/README.md

 ***

-Handlebars.js is an extension to the Mustache templating language created by Chris Wanstrath.
-Handlebars.js and Mustache are both logicless templating languages that keep the view and the code separated like we all know they should be.

-***

 Narkman Golf is a Southern California Golf School founded in 2018 based at the Whittier Narrows Golf Course in Rosemeand California.
 Link to the golf course website: https://www.whittiernarrowsgc.com/